bumi/stacking-sats-binance/README.md

-# ⚡ Stacking Sats on Binance(.je) ⚡
+# ⚡ Stacking Sats on Binance ⚡

-This tool automates stacking sats on [Binance](https://www.binance.je/en) for you.
+This tool automates stacking sats on [Binance](https://www.binance.com) for you.
 Run it periodically to automatically place BTC buy orders and convert a certain percentage of the available EUR balance to BTC.
 (Dollar-cost averaging your Bitcoin savings)